RepRapLtd/AnalogueNeuralNet/README.md

 The whole machine will be programmed via I2C setting the voltages, V, and deciding which switches to close.
 Note that this will be done once before the machine is used, and does not have to be altered while it is operating.
 Thus that step doesn't have to be particularly fast.
 The voltages, and possibly the interconnections, will have to be altered when the machine is learning, though.

+This means that there will be multiple identical I2C devices on the same bus, all with the same addresses.
+But they all have two addresses that you flip between with a 1 or a 0 on a given pin.
+So you can use that pin as a chip select - keep it normally 0, and just set it to 1 when you want to talk to the device on its 1-address.

+But how to address all those address-select pins?
+Well.
+The computer can only talk to one device at a time - there is no parallelism, and - as I pointed out above - for setting up the machine speed is not a big issue.
+So I propose that each I2C device will have a single D-type flip-flop (74LVC1G175GW) with its Q output connected to its address-select pin.
+These will be chained to make a long shift register.
+The controlling computer can reset them all to 0 with a common CLR line then clock a single 1 into the first one to address the I2C on that device.
+The next clock pulse will allow the next device to be addressed, and so on.

+What will the proposed machine be able to do?
+Well, as I mentioned I don't yet know how big it can be made by adding more modules, though I'll be very surprised if it can do a trillion-parameter LLM.
+It might make a component of one though.

+It is, provably, functionally complete because it can implement a NAND gate.
+(Functional completeness means that it can do anything that a computer can do.)
+To see this imagine that Vdd is used to switch 0.5V to the positive sum of one of the summing amps.
+Two of the I inputs then each switch 0.3V to the negative sum.
+Only when both are 1 will the output be 0 - that is, that's a NAND gate.

+If it all works it will make a fully asynchronous (it has no clock in operation) modular neuromorphic analogue neural net.
+The entire design will be open-source, of course.
+And, if it works well, we may offer kits of the three basic modules plus edge connectors so that people can experiment.

 Adrian Bowyer

 7 May 2024